ShibamRoy9826/qt_tile/README.md

 ![logo](https://github.com/ShibamRoy9826/qt_tile/blob/main/assets/Qt_Tile_Icon_Light.png?raw=true)

-A Simple and easy to setup qtile rice, which comes with an installer for Arch Users:)
+A Simple and easy to setup qtile rice, which comes with an installer for **Arch Users** :)

 Its made so that people can configure qtile much more easily and in a more organised manner!

 ## Features 😎